Around Eureka, people rise to leave.*

 Suddenly, Eureka felt lips close around her right nipple.

-Looking down, Eureka saw a naked little girl standing on her tiptoes, suckling.
-Her hands on Eureka’s breast for balance.****
+Looking down, Eureka saw a naked little girl standing on her tiptoes, nursing.
+The girl’s hands on her for balance.*

 Their eyes meeting, the girl pulled away.
 She burped and giggled.